 Register in courses

-If you are an international student attending high school in Canada, you must obtain a new study permit for post-secondary studies, even if you already have a study permit for high school.
+International students attending high school in Canada: Renew your study permit!
+You must obtain a new study permit for post-secondary studies, even if you already have a study permit for high school.
+Learn more »

 You can apply as early as October 1 of your Grade 12 year, using your final Grade 11 marks.
 If you are a highly competitive student, you may be admitted based on your Grade 11 marks alone – although most students will need to present some final Grade 12 marks before they can receive an offer.

 Most Canadian high school applications will be assessed within 2–3 weeks.
 If you meet the competitive requirements, you will receive an admission offer.
 If you are not eligible the first time you are assessed, you may be asked to submit more courses and marks (and/or other required documents) at a later date, at which time you will be re-assessed.